 The verbs SER, ESTAR, TENER, PODER and HACER are often used to make Si/No Spanish questions, so when someone asks using any of these verbs we can reply with SI or NO. Most of the time, we add information besides SI or NO, and more importantly, when we pronounce this type of basic Spanish questions, the intonation should go up in the end.

-Here is a list of basic Spanish questions using some of the common verbs we mentioned before.
+Here is a list of basic questions in Spanish using some of the common verbs we mentioned before.
 Here you can check how Spanish questions marks are used, as well as when to use “SI” or “NO” to answer, which normally happens when we want to begin the question with a verb.
-Click on play to listen to the examples and then practice with the interactive quiz about this topic.
+Use the audio player to listen to the examples and then practice with the interactive quiz about this topic.

 A list of basic Spanish questions